twiddlingbits/twr-wasm/examples/readme.md

 # Building a single example
 To build and execute an individual example do this:
-1. cd to the example folder (eg. helloworld)
+1. cd to the example's folder (eg. helloworld)
 2. make
 3. launch as described in the section "Run examples using file:// with Chrome"